apify/apify-docs/docs/web_scraping_for_beginners/data_collection_fundamentals/node_continued.md

 console.log(results);
 ```

-And this is how the code will look like with Node.js and `cheerio`.
+And this is how the code will look like with Node.js and Cheerio.

 ```js
 const results = sites.map((site) => {